ray66han/.github/profile/README.md

 ```

 ## Mission
-Our mission is to help students globally to learn particular topics and make living
+Our mission is to help 10 million students globally to learn particular topics through question and answer based learning and improve their living standards.

 ## Want to contribute?
 This is an open-source project and we need your help, Join us to help learners around the glob to learn to earn and improve their lives.